8 Reasons You’re Still Single When You Don't Want to Be

 Posted Sep 12, 2013

-Here are 8 (out of infinity) of the main reasons why people have trouble finding or sustaining a romantic relationship:
+Here are eight of the main reasons why people have trouble finding or sustaining a romantic relationship:

 1. Feeling Undeserving